 SELC takes next step to protect horseshoe crabs and red knots

-After using litigation to stop the commercial harvesting of horseshoe crabs at Cape Romain National Wildlife Refuge, SELC is taking the next step to protect horseshoe crabs and the threatened Rufa Red Knot, a migratory bird that depends on the crabs.
-South Carolina is the only state that allows biomedical companies to capture thousands of crabs and hold them for months on end, including during spawning, in manmade containment ponds until the company can take their blood for medical purposes.
-We filed a federal lawsuit in January to rein in the permits that allow this destructive practice.
+After using litigation to stop the commercial harvesting of horseshoe crabs at Cape Romain National Wildlife Refuge, SELC is taking the next step to protect horseshoe crabs and the threatened Rufa red knot, a shorebird that depends on the crabs’ eggs to fuel a transpolar migration.
+South Carolina is the only state that allows biomedical companies to capture thousands of crabs and hold them for months on end, including during spawning, in man-made containment ponds until they can take their blood for pharmaceutical purposes.
+There is a synthetic alternative to horseshoe crab blood that is equally effective.
+We filed a federal lawsuit in 2022 to rein in the permits that allow this destructive and unnecessary practice.

 New web tool clarifies threats to the changing coast

 South Carolinians are experiencing the impact of climate change as more powerful and frequent storms make flooding a constant threat.
-The accelerating rate of sea level rise in Charleston is adding to this vulnerability, but developers and officials in the city are failing to adapt and protect our coastal resources and communities.
-To raise awareness of these threats, SELC launched The Changing Coast, a website and interactive map showing how rising seas and a changing climate will reshape the Southern coast in the coming years, and demonstrating vividly the irresponsibility of proposals like Cainhoy, which would destroy nearly 200 acres of wetlands to build up to 9,000 homes on largely undeveloped land that is already vulnerable to flooding.
+The accelerating rate of sea level rise in Charleston is adding to this vulnerability, but developers and officials across the Lowcountry are failing to adapt and protect our coastal resources and communities.
+To raise awareness of these threats, SELC launched The Changing Coast, a website and interactive map showing how rising seas and a changing climate will reshape the Southern coast in the coming years.

 Helping the Phillips Community confront a destructive highway project

 Founded by freed people after the Civil War, the Phillips Community outside of Charleston is fighting to stop a proposal to widen Highway 41 that would bisect the community.
-The existing road is already vulnerable to high tide flooding, and the proposal would bring further development to the rural areas and floodplains nearby.
+The existing road is already vulnerable to high tide flooding, and the widening would exacerbate flooding and result in the condemnation of many properties in the historic neighborhood.
 After SELC and our partners came alongside Phillips residents and pushed the local government to scrap the plan, the county is moving forward with a much-improved alternative.
 SELC will continue to work with the Phillips Community in the upcoming permitting process to support the new alternative that is favored by the community and its residents.

 Solutions start in South Carolina.